siyandong/NeuralRouting/README.md

 For example, ```python run_ransac_icp.py --data_folder_mask /opt/dataset/scene{:02d}/seq{:02d} --scene_id 1 --sequence_id 2 --prediction_folder /opt/relocalizer_codes/NeuralRouting/gmm_prediction/rio10_scene01_seq01_02```.

 It will output the estimated camera poses in the folder ```/opt/relocalizer_codes/spaint/build/bin/apps/spaintgui/reloc_poses```.

+## Acknowledgments

+In this repository, we use parts of the implementation from [spaint](https://github.com/torrvision/spaint) and [InfiniTAM](https://github.com/victorprad/InfiniTAM).
+We thank the respective authors for open sourcing their code.

 <!--More Space Partition Strategies-->